rt/dotfiles/README.md

 ## CI/CD Prototype

-The first goal would be to have ,
+The first goal would be to have,

 - one GitLab instance on docker
 - CI/CD tests run on GitLab instance
+- test on Kubernetes Cluster (Runners)
 - push to Kubernetes Cluster (prod)
+- push to CDN

 Future goals might be running GitLab and/or tests on a Kubernetes Cluster as well. https://docs.gitlab.com/ee/user/project/clusters/